-(i) Share based payment transactions

-The Consolidated Entity measures the cost of equity settled transactions by reference to the fair value of the equity instruments at the date at which they are granted.
+- (i) Share based payment transactions - The Consolidated Entity measures the cost of equity settled transactions by reference to the fair value of the equity instruments at the date at which they are granted when the fair value of the goods and services acquired cannot be readily estimated.
 The fair value of share options is determined using an appropriate valuation model.
-Refer to note 19 for further details.
+Refer to note 19 for further details. - (ii) Impairment of exploration and evaluation assets and investments in and loans to subsidiaries